sir-timio/HuBMAP-2023/README.md

 ## Summary:
 MultilabelStratifiedKFolds on dataset, source, num_cells with yolov8 on one class, drop unsure, TTA, WBF, dilation

+Things that worked:
+- Strong color augmentation
+- MultilabelStratifiedKFolds
+- Leave one out folds
+- WBF + TTA

+Things that not worked:
+- Segment anything model
+- Removing overlaps

+Things that not tested:
+- Pseudolabeling

 ### Best private (8th place): 0.552 without dilation and trained mostly on dataset 1